martinhoT/Footsies-Gym/README.md

 env = FootsiesEnv(...)
 ```

-Make sure the environment is properly terminated (`env.close()`) so that the socket is gracefully closed.
+Make sure the environment is properly terminated (`env.close()`) so that the socket and game are gracefully closed.
+If a new episode has to be started with `env.reset()` before the environment has terminated/truncated, then `env.hard_reset()` should be called (which will close and re-open all resources).

+### Game command-line arguments

 The game binary itself accepts some command-line arguments, but they don't need to be manually specified for normal usage:

-- `--training`: setup the game for training (VS CPU battle with socket I/O)
+- `--training`: setup the game for training (VS CPU battle with custom training actors which serve as the players)
+- `--fast-forward`: fast-forward the game 20x
+- `--synced`: use synchronous socket communication
 - `--mute`: mute all sound
+- `--{p1, p2}-bot`: Player 1/2 is the in-game AI bot (`TrainingBattleAIActor`)
+- `--{p1, p2}-player`: Player 1/2 is human-controlled (`TrainingPlayerActor`)
+- `--{p1, p2}-spectator`: Player 1/2 will have a socket from which the environment state can be viewed, but actions are not specified through the socket (`TrainingActorRemoteSpectator`).
+This argument only makes sense in conjunction with `--{p1, p2}-bot` or `--{p1, p2}-player`
-- `--address`: the address of the socket used for training
+- `--{p1, p2}-address`: the address of the socket used for training
-- `--port`: the port of the socket used for training
+- `--{p1, p2}-port`: the port of the socket used for training
+- `--{p1, p2}-no-state`: specify that no environment state is to be sent to the remote player 1/2.
+No effect if Player 1/2 is a spectator

+If neither `--{p1, p2}-bot` nor `--{p1, p2}-player` are specified then Player 1/2 will be a remote actor (`TrainingRemoteActor`).
+A socket will be associated with the actor through which actions and environment state are communicated.